moleculerjs/site/source/docs/0.13/moleculer-web.md

 To use this shorthand alias, create a service which has `list`, `get`, `create`, `update` and `remove` actions.
 {% endnote %}

 You can make use of custom functions within the declaration of aliases.
+In this case, the handler's signature is `function (req, res) {...}`.
 ```js
 broker.createService({
     mixins: [ApiService],